You’re Invited to Get Involved!

 If you take on a job, you will be encouraged to come to Seattle twice for organizational meetings with the executive directors of JEA and NSPA.
 One will probably be scheduled this fall or winter.
 Another will probably be scheduled two months before the convention.
 In addition, the WJEA Board Meetings (which occur about 6 times per year) will be increasingly focused on convention planning.
 Would you be required to attend all of these meetings?
 No. You will be invited to all of them and be sent agendas, but you can attend as many as possible and send written progress reports by email.

-It is important that I tell you that you don’t have to already know how to do the job you volunteer for.
+It is important to know that you don’t have to already know how to do the job you volunteer for.
 As long as you have and interest and are committed, you will be trained and you will have the opportunity to communicate with your counterparts doing similar jobs at the other JEA/NSPA national conventions around the country.
 And if you can make it to these other conventions, you will be able to see first-hand how the conventions operate.

 If you volunteer for a convention job, not only will you be “giving back” to the profession you are a part of, but this convention will make money for WJEA that will be used to fund local workshops, scholarships, and events for Washington students and advisers.
 Our organization depends on the boost this event gives to both our membership roster and to our treasury.